inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_node.md

 ### have_annotation

-The `have_annotation` matcher verifies if the specified key and value are present in the Node annotations.
+The `have_annotation` matcher verifies if the specified key and value are present in the node annotations.

 ```ruby
 it { should have_annotation('foo', 'bar') }